botmasterai/botmaster/botmaster_or_botkit_readme.md

 });
 ```

-Because of the fixed endpoint and the fact that Botkit does not (according to their code as of today) verify the integrity of the requests using the Facebook App Secret, I would advise against using it as this means that anyone can make a request to https://YOUR_SERVER:PORT_CHOSEN/facebook/receive and fake requests from Facebook.
+NOTE: Because of the fixed endpoint and the fact that Botkit does not (according to their code as of Aug 18th 2016) verify the integrity of the requests using the Facebook App Secret, I would advise against using it as this means that anyone can make a request to https://YOUR_SERVER_URL:PORT_CHOSEN/facebook/receive and fake requests from Facebook.

+Of course, you can have multiple controllers in your app.
+But you will have to manage the various types of incoming messages.

 Botmaster does not have this concept of a controller.
 In fact, if you are coming from Botkit, you can think of Botmaster as a sort of supercontroller from which you can create a bot of any type as in this example: